4.5.1 Doctoral Degrees, Requirements: Policy

 Students pursuing and programs granting doctoral degrees.

-The degree of Doctor of Philosophy (Ph.D.) is conferred on candidates who have demonstrated to the satisfaction of their department or school substantial scholarship, high attainment in a particular field of knowledge, and ability to do independent investigation and present the results of such research.
-They must satisfy the general requirements for advanced degrees, the program requirements specified by their departments, and the doctoral requirements described below.
+The degree of Doctor of Philosophy (Ph.D.) is conferred on candidates who have demonstrated to the satisfaction of their degree program substantial scholarship, high attainment in a particular field of knowledge, and ability to do independent investigation and present the results of such research.
+They must satisfy the general requirements for advanced degrees, the requirements specified by their degree programs, and the doctoral requirements described below.
 The option for a Ph.D. minor is also described below, though it is not a Ph.D. requirement.

 The degree of the Doctor of the Science of Law (J.S.D.) is conferred upon candidates who hold a J.D. or its equivalent, who complete one academic year in residence, and who, as a result of independent legal research, present a dissertation that is, in the opinion of the faculty of the Stanford School of Law, a contribution to knowledge.
 Such work and dissertation shall conform to the rules of the Stanford School of Law and of Stanford University for the dissertation and university oral examinations.